VLANeXt: Recipes for Building Strong VLA Models: Recipes for Building Strong VLA Models

 In this section, we detail the step-by-step evolution from a simple baseline to the final VLANeXt model.
 We organize our exploration along three aspects: foundational components (Sec.~\ref{sec:foundation}), perception essentials (Sec.~\ref{sec:perception}), and action modeling perspectives (Sec.~\ref{sec:perspective}).
 An overview is shown in Fig.~\ref{fig:roadmap}, with full results in Table~\ref{tab:roadmap}.

-\textbf{Evaluation Setup.} We perform the roadmap exploration on LIBERO and LIBERO-plus \cite{2023_libero, 2025_libero-plus}.
-Most experiments are conducted on the spatial suite as our primary testbed, while the resulting insights generalize across the other suites (Object, Goal, and Long).
+\textbf{Evaluation Setup.} We perform the roadmap exploration on LIBERO and LIBERO-plus~\cite{2023_libero, 2025_libero-plus}.
+Main experiments are conducted on the spatial suite as our primary testbed, while the resulting insights generalize across the other suites (Object, Goal, and Long), which can also be seen in Table \ref{tab:ablation_all_suites}.

-\textbf{Baseline.} Our baseline follows the VLA pipeline introduced in RT-2 \cite{2023_rt2} and later adopted by OpenVLA~\cite{2024_openvla}.
-We use LLaMA as the language backbone~\cite{2024_llama}, paired with SigLIP2~\cite{2025_siglip2} as the vision encoder, since LLaMA does not natively support visual inputs.
-A subset of rarely used text tokens is repurposed as action tokens, enabling action prediction in the same autoregressive framework.
+\textbf{Baseline.} Our baseline follows the VLA pipeline introduced in RT-2~\cite{2023_rt2}, the origin of VLAs, and later adopted by OpenVLA~\cite{2024_openvla}.
+We use LLaMA as the language backbone~\cite{2024_llama}.
+Since LLaMA does not natively support visual inputs, we also paired our backbone with the SigLIP2~\cite{2025_siglip2} as the vision encoder, A subset of rarely used text tokens is repurposed as action tokens, enabling action prediction in the same autoregressive framework.
 Continuous actions are discretized using a simple binning strategy and modeled as classification over bin indices.
-We intentionally start from this minimal, classical VLA-style setup to provide a clean reference point for analyzing the effects of different design choices.
-Our implementation adopts a more recent LLaMA version (LLaMA 3.2) but at a smaller scale (3B parameters, compared to 7B in OpenVLA).
+We intentionally start from this minimal, classical RT2-style setup to provide a clean reference point for analyzing the effects of different design choices.
+Our implementation adopts a more recent LLaMA version (LLaMA 3.2) but at a smaller scale (3B parameters), compared to OpenVLA~\cite{2024_openvla}.